The geometry of maximal representations of surface groups into SO(2,n): Introduction

 This theorem generalizes a well-known result of existence of maximal surfaces in some anti-de Sitter $3$-manifolds.
 More precisely, for $n=1$, maximal representations are exactly the holonomies of globally hyperbolic Cauchy-compact anti-de Sitter $3$-manifolds (see \cite{Mess}).
 In this particular case, our theorem is due to Barbot, B\'eguin and Zeghib \cite{BBZ} (see also \cite{toulisse} for the case with cone singularities).

 The existence part of Theorem \ref{t:ExistenceUniquenessMaximalSurface} will be proven in Section \ref{s:maximalsurface} using Higgs bundle theory.
-More precisely, we will see that, given a maximal representation $\rho:\Gamma\to\SO_0(2,n+1)$, any critical point of the energy functional $\EE_\rho$ gives rise to a $\rho$-equivariant maximal space-like embedding of $\widetilde{\Sigma}$ with the same conformal structure.
+More precisely, we will see that, given a maximal representation $\rho:\Gamma\to\SO_0(2,n+1)$, any critical point of the energy function $\EE_\rho$ gives rise to a $\rho$-equivariant maximal space-like embedding of $\widetilde{\Sigma}$ with the same conformal structure.
 The uniqueness part of Theorem \ref{t:ExistenceUniquenessMaximalSurface} will then directly imply Theorem \ref{t:LabourieConjecture}.
-Our proof will use the pseudo-Riemannian geometry of $\H^{2,n}$ in a manner similar to \cite{BonsanteSchlenker}.
-Note that in a recent paper \cite{DancigerGueritaudKasselPseudoHyperbolic}, Danciger, Gu\'eritaud and Kassel also use the geometry of the pseudo-hyperbolic space to understand special properties of Anosov representations.
+Our proof will use the pseudo-Riemannian geometry of $\H^{2,n}$ in a manner similar to \cite{BonsanteSchlenker}. \begin{rmk} The idea of using cyclic Higgs bundles to construct equivariant maps and study geometric structures was first exploited by Baraglia in his thesis \cite{BaragliaThesis}.
+For the particular case of Hitchin representations into $\SO_0(2,3),$ equivariant maximal surfaces in $\mathbb{H}^{2,2}$ are constructed in \cite[Proposition 3.5.2]{BaragliaThesis} and Baraglia relates those to photon structures on the unit tangent bundle of $\Sigma.$ The existence part of Theorem \ref{t:ExistenceUniquenessMaximalSurface} generalizes these techniques to all maximal $\SO_0(2,n+1)$ cyclic Higgs bundles. \end{rmk}

-We show in Subsection \ref{subsection-Gaussmaps} that the $\rho$-equivariant minimal surface in the Riemannian symmetric space is the Gauss map of the maximal surface in $\H^{2,n}$.
-In the case $n=1$, this interpretation recovers the equivalence between the existence of a unique maximal surface in globally hyperbolic anti-de Sitter $3$-manifolds and the result of Schoen \cite{schoen} giving the existence of a unique minimal Lagrangian diffeomorphism isotopic to the identity between hyperbolic surfaces (the equivalence was proved in \cite{krasnovschlenker}).
+We show in Section \ref{ss:extremalsurfaces} that the $\rho$-equivariant minimal surface in the Riemannian symmetric space is the Gauss map of the maximal surface in $\H^{2,n}$.
+In the case $n=1$, this interpretation recovers the equivalence between the existence of a unique maximal surface in globally hyperbolic anti-de Sitter $3$-manifolds and the result of Schoen \cite{schoen} giving the existence of a unique minimal Lagrangian diffeomorphism isotopic to the identity between hyperbolic surfaces (this equivalence was proven in \cite{krasnovschlenker}).